Skip to content

 0.75 / 1

-The company reports that 100% of its employees receive training on integrity and ethics and states it provided 16,937.5 hours of education and training in ethical management in 2022.
-However, the information reported is not externally verified.
+The company reports that it has measures in place to ensure the implementation of ethical business practices and states that there were no violations of ethical business regulations or internal regulations in the year 2023.
+The company also mentions that 100% of its employees receive training on integrity and ethics and states it provided 20,436.2 hours of education and training in ethical management in 2023.
+Evidence is not externally verified.

 • N